-A gradient mesh object is an object filled with a smooth transition between colors arranged into a grid with nodes at arbitrary locations.
+A gradient mesh is an object filled with a smooth transition between colors arranged into a grid with nodes at arbitrary locations.
 A mesh consists of a grid of nodes, and curved shapes defining the sides of the grid or the edges between the nodes.
-The nodes of the grid can be positioned freely, and each node can be assigned a different color.
-The interior of the mesh is filled with a color transition calculated using the color of the mesh nodes and the distortions caused by the curved mesh edges.
+The nodes of the grid can be positioned freely, and each node can be assigned a color.
+The interior of the mesh is filled with a color transition using the color of the mesh nodes and the distortions caused by the curved mesh edges.

 The edges of the mesh may contain any sequence of cubic, quadratic or line segments.
 Typically a mesh edge consists of a single segment, but in VectorStyler, the edges may be made of multiple segments, creating complex shapes.